beyondwords-io/player/doc/connector-widget.md

 download is needed.
 If the embedding page already loads Inter, the widget uses it; otherwise it uses a system font.

+Buttons have a 38px minimum height, increased to 44px on coarse-pointer devices such as touch screens, with 17px decorative icons.
+Labels use 500-weight, 13.5px text and cap-height trimming where the browser supports `text-box`; other browsers retain normal flex centering.
+Longer labels wrap and can increase the button height.

 **Release status:** these files are built locally on the S-9077 branch.
 They are not on npm or the CDN yet.
 Publishing still uses the repository's normal release process; this work does not publish a release.